FOREX-Dollar slides to 8-1/2 month lows on US economy worries

 By Jessica Mortimer

-LONDON, Oct 18 (Reuters) - The dollar fell to eight-and-a-half-month lows against the euro and a currency basket on Friday on expectations the U.S. Federal Reserve may delay scaling back its monetary stimulus following this month’s political battles over the budget.
+LONDON, Oct 18 (Reuters) - The dollar fell to eight-and-a-half-month lows against the euro and a currency basket on Friday on speculation the fallout of this month’s political impasse in the U.S. would prevent the Federal Reserve from scaling back monetary stimulus.

-Analysts said concerns about the negative impact on the U.S. economy and the likelihood the Fed would leave its bond-buying programme intact until well into next year would weigh on the dollar, leaving the euro the potential to rise towards $1.40.

-The dollar index, which measures the dollar’s value against a basket of currencies, fell to 79.478, its lowest since early February.

 A little over a month ago, analysts were convinced the Fed was ready to embark on the first step of reining in five years of ultra-loose monetary policy for the world’s biggest economy.

-But the Fed unexpectedly left policy unchanged in September.
-This was followed by a 16-day halt in U.S. government spending in October, then a deal over the debt ceiling which leaves scope for further wrangling over the budget early next year.
+But the Fed’s surprise decision to hold off from doing so in September has now been followed by a 16-day halt in government spending and a deal over the debt ceiling which means it may all happen again early next year.

-“Expectations for tapering have been pushed out and that will be negative for the dollar ...
-The trend is definitely pointing towards $1.40 for the euro,” said Niels Christensen, currency strategist at Nordea in Copenhagen.

-Analysts at Citi also said the euro could move closer to $1.40 in the near term due to the expected delay in the Fed reducing stimulus.
-They expect the euro to be bought “as a safe haven and reserve proxy for the dollar”.
+If that all keeps Fed policy on hold for months to come, that in turn should keep a lid U.S. Treasury yields, which would dim the appeal of the dollars.

-The dollar index was down around 1 percent on the week and on track for its biggest weekly decline since mid-September after the surprise Fed decision.
+The dollar index fell to 79.596, its lowest since early February.
+It was down around 0.9 percent on the week and on track for its biggest weekly decline since mid-September, when the Fed shocked markets by keeping its bond-buying intact.

 The deal reached on Wednesday only funds the U.S. government until Jan.
 15 and raises the borrowing limit through to Feb.
 7.